ICEPAYdev/WooCommerce/README.md

 Make payments in your WordPress WooCommerce webshop possible.
 Download the Payment Module for WooCommerce [here](https://github.com/icepay/WooCommerce/releases), and you will be able to offer the most frequently used national and international online payment methods.

 The master branche may not be stable.
-See the [release list](https://github.com/icepay/WooCommerce/releases) for stable version of this module.
+See the [release list](https://github.com/icepay/WooCommerce/releases) for stable version of this module or from the [Wordpress plugin page](https://wordpress.org/plugins/icepay-woocommerce-online-payment-module/).

 ## Contributing ##